 Applications open for community grants

-Community and voluntary groups will soon be able to apply for grants from two St Albans City and District Council funds.
+Community and voluntary groups can apply for grants from a St Albans City and District Council fund.

 This fund helps charities and non-profit organisations with general running costs and established activities that might need financial support.

 It is aimed at groups with a track record of delivering important services in the District.